 Heading elements can help a search engine understand the semantics of words on a page a little better.
 Search engines can go out on the Web and index pages and explore the relationships between terms within headings, and the content they describe within that index.
 They can look for similar relationships on all the documents within their body of web pages that use the same terms within headings, and see if there might tend to be some kind of co-occurrence of words and phrases and concepts within those matches of headings and content using those headings.

 So for instance, you may have a page that uses a top-level heading element (<h1>) of “Cities in New York,” and the page contains information such as the names of a number of cities in New York State and information about those cities, and there may be a good number of other pages on the Web that use the same heading, and contain many of the same city names and information and concepts.
 You may also have another page that uses the top level heading (<h1>) of “Cities in New York” while providing information about New Jersey Cities.

-The New York Cities heading with the New Jersey Cities information might not carry as much weight with the search engines as New York headings on other pages that head content about New York Cities.
+The New York Cities heading element with the New Jersey Cities information might not carry as much weight with the search engines as New York heading elements on other pages that head content about New York Cities.

 Are search engines using the semantic relationships between heading elements and the content they head as a ranking signal?

 They might be, or they might not be, and that might depend upon how well heading elements tend to describe the content they head.

 Other HTML Elements and Semantic Relationships

 There are many other semantic relationships from certain types of HTML elements that search engines are looking at more closely, and have been for a number of years, and a number of those signals seem to be pretty useful.
 There are patents and papers and even actual services from the search engines that describe and take advantage of those semantic relationships.
 More on that in my next post.